wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This function may perform the following three operations (some are optional): (1) Adding the request into MSHR, if not already; (2) Evict the tag if necessary, or schedule an eviction request in the MSHR; (3) Send a write back request to the lower level for the eviction.
+The function may return `MemEventStatus::OK`, `MemEventStatus::Stall`, or `MemEventStatus::Reject`,
+which are enum class types defined in file `memTypes.h`.
+In the first case, everything succeeds, and the CPU-generated request can be processed.
+In the middle case, the request cannot be handled immediately, but we know that it has already been added to the MSHR, so the request can be removed from the cache controller's buffer, and it will be retried later.
+In the last case, the request does not even get into the MSHR, and it must be retained in the cache controller's buffer.

+If the return value of `processCacheMiss()` is `OK`, then the processing proceeds by performing a second lookup on the tag array.
+The second lookup is necessary, since a replacement may have already been made.
+Also note that the lookup does not change replacement information, as its purpose is merely just to find the tag entry rather than simulating an access.
+The controller creates a new request object and sends it to the lower level cache by calling `forwardMessage()` (which is defined in the base class), transits the state of the block to `IS`, which is equivalent to `S` but data is missing (so any data related request on `IS` block should be stalled unless the response arrives).
+Finally, the timestamp of the block is updated to the send time, and the MSHR entry of the request is set as in progress, such that it will not be scheduled twice.
+If the return value of `processCacheMiss()` is not `OK`, the request will not be further processed.
+The return value of `handleGetS()` also depends on the return value of `processCacheMiss()`, i.e., whether the request has been successfully added to the MSHR.
+If true, then `handleGetS()` returns `true`, and the request will be removed from the cache controller's buffer.
+Otherwise, the method returns `false`, and the request remains in the buffer, which will be processed in the next cycle.